-This superb organic oolong tea from Taiwan is one of our new signature offerings.
+This superb organic oolong tea from Taiwan is a Dongding style oolong of the highest quality.

 Why Jade Mountain?
-Because the water for the tea bushes comes from nearby Yu Shan, Taiwan’s highest peak.
-And Yu Shan means “Jade Mountain.”
+Because the water for the tea bushes flows from nearby Yu Shan, Taiwan’s highest peak.
+Yu Shan means “Jade Mountain.”

 This is a medium-oxidised oolong with a punchy floral aroma and a crisp mouth feel.
-In other words, it’s one refreshing and uplifting tea!
+It’s one refreshing and uplifting tea!

 It’s also great to know that this tea contains no pesticides or herbicides.
 All you’re getting is nature’s elements.
 Plus of course, the combined skill and dedication of the growers.

 Brewing & Enjoying JADE MOUNTAIN Organic Oolong (50 g & 100 g)

 First, brew at around 85-90 degrees Celsius for 1 to 1.5 minutes.
 4 grams per 200 ml of water is ideal.
 Using a glass teapot such as the Piao I Portable Teapot you can also watch the pellets unfurl before your eyes.

 The next steeping can be shorter (about 45 seconds).
 Then later, the last steeping can be lengthened to extract as much of the remaining flavour as possible.